mrthreeplates/TRS-80_floppy_remapper/README.md

 files needed to have them made are listed above.
 FWIW: I've had good results using PCBWay for all of my prototypes.

-If you are looking to build the simpler version of my floppy switch (not programmable and without M4P / M4 GA support), you can read about it here:
+If you are looking to build a simpler version of a floppy switch (not programmable and without M4P / M4 GA support), you can read about my earlier version here:
 * [V1 build info](http://www.vcfed.org/forum/showthread.php?70726-Booting-from-an-external-floppy-on-a-model-III&p=603230#post603230)

 ## V3 Programming information

+The following assumes you are familiar with using [MPLAB X IDE](https://www.microchip.com/mplab/mplab-x-ide).
+If you are not, you might want to check out some tutorials on YouTube.

-You can build a programmable image from source, or use the pre-built image I've supplied.
+You can make a programmable image from source, or use the pre-built image I've supplied.

-See: [Programming files](/program) (MPLAB project source code and compiled HEX file)
+* [Programming files](/program) (MPLAB project source code and compiled HEX file)

 How to build from source:

-1. Create a new project using [MPLAB X IDE](https://www.microchip.com/mplab/mplab-x-ide) based on a PIC18F26Q10
+1. Create a new project using MPLAB X IDE based on a PIC18F26Q10.
 1. Under your projects tab, "Important Files", right click to "Add item to important Files" Select "MyConfig.mc3" from this repo and add it.
    For help see [Adding an Existing Configuration File to a Project](https://microchipdeveloper.com/mcc:mcc-config).